Achieving the quantum field theory limit in far-from-equilibrium quantum link models: Model and quench protocol

 Within the chosen physical sector $\mathbf{q}^\text{tar}=(q_1^\text{tar},q_2^\text{tar},\ldots,q_L^\text{tar})$, we prepare our system in the ground state $\ket{\psi_0}$ of Eq.~\eqref{eq:H} at an initial value $\mu_\text{i}=J$ of the mass, and then quench to a final value of $\mu_\text{f}=-J$.
 This type of quench is motivated by interpreting a change of the sign of the fermion mass $\mu \leftrightarrow -\mu$ as a change of the topological angle $\theta$ by $\pi$.
-In \cite{Zache2019}, quenches of this theta angle were studied in the massive Schwinger model as a toy model for the relaxation of the analogous term $\propto\theta_\text{QCD}$ in $(3+1)-$D quantum chromodynamics (QCD).
+The topological $\theta$ angle is responsible for a term $\propto(\theta-\pi)\sum_j(-1)^j\hat{s}^z_{j,j+1}$ that can explicitly break the global $\mathbb{Z}_2$ symmetry of the spin-$S$ $\mathrm{U}(1)$ QLM~\eqref{eq:H}, which can in turn give rise to intriguing phenomena in this model such as confinement \cite{Zohar2012,Surace2020}.
+In Ref.~\cite{Zache2019}, quenches of this $\theta$-angle were studied in the massive Schwinger model as a toy model for the relaxation of the analogous term $\propto\theta_\text{QCD}$ in $(3+1)-$D quantum chromodynamics (QCD).
 In one elegant explanation~\cite{PhysRevLett.38.1440}, the experimental fact that $\theta_\text{QCD} \approx 0$ is explained in terms of a dynamical field, the ``axion''; quenching $\theta$ is thus interpreted as an instantaneous change of this axion field.
 In contrast to \cite{Zache2019}, where the case $\theta = \pi \rightarrow 0$ (or equivalently $-\mu<0 \rightarrow \mu>0$) was studied, we focus in this article on the reverse quench.
 However, and as we explain in Appendix~\ref{app:GS}, performing our quench as such in the superselection sector $q_j=0,\,\forall j$, is equivalent to the quench $\theta = \pi \rightarrow 0$ in the superselection sector $q_j=(-1)^j$, and vice versa, because these two sectors are related by a particle-hole transformation.

 In the wake of this quench, we are interested in the ensuing dynamics of the Loschmidt return rate \cite{Heyl2013,Heyl_review} and chiral condensate

 respectively, with $\ket{\psi(t)}=e^{-i\hat{H}t}\ket{\psi_0}$, where $\hat{H}$ is Eq.~\eqref{eq:H} at $\mu=\mu_\text{f}$.
 Note that here we are using both these quantities to assess convergence to the quantum field theory limit of the underlying $\mathrm{U}(1)$ gauge theory.
 Even though we calculate the dynamics of the Loschmidt return rate~\eqref{eq:RR}, our work is not intended as an exhaustive study of dynamical quantum phase transitions in gauge theories \cite{Huang2019,Zache2019}.